jsxgraph/jsxgraph/README.md

 Usage
 -----

-Include jsxgraphcore.js and, if required, one or more file readers in your HTML file.
+Include `jsxgraphcore.js` and `jsxgraph.css` and, if required, one or more file readers in your HTML file.
 For further usage instructions please consult our [wiki](https://jsxgraph.org/wiki/) especially our [tutorials](https://jsxgraph.org/wiki/index.php/Documentation) or [the API reference docs](https://jsxgraph.org/docs/).